boristsr/gdcorner-website/_documentation/rushhour/11-vehicleimporter.md

 The default bodies created are not suitable for driving.
 We’ll quickly recreate these.

+### The brake calipers

+Select and delete the brake caliper bodies by clicking on them and then pressing Delete on the keyboard.
+These bodies will cause the brake calipers to rotate incorrectly.

 ### The Body

 Select the body bone on the left under Skeleton Tree